 It is difficult to balance conciseness and completeness in a review of the incredibly feature-laden R5 II, and this review does not cover every R5 II feature available.
 Canon published an extensive 1,227-page owner's manual (a link to the manual is provided at the top of this review) that highlights all the features found on this camera and explains their use.
 Read the manual, use the camera, repeat.

 Owning a Canon product provides access to Canon support, and Canon's USA division has provided me with excellent support.
 When I call for support, I get an intelligent person who sincerely wants to help with a question or problem.
-Although I seldom need the Canon repair service, it is fast and reliable.
-Those residing in the USA with an R1 in their kit, along with a nice lens or two, will qualify for Canon professional services membership and the additional support benefits this membership provides.
+Although I seldom need Canon repair service, it is fast and reliable.
+Those residing in the USA with an R5 II and a nice lens or two in their kit will qualify for Canon professional services membership and the additional support benefits this membership provides.

-The initial R5 II review utilized a pair of cameras on loan from Canon USA, and my retail sourced cameras take over from there.
+The initial R5 II review utilized a pair of cameras on loan from Canon USA, and my two retail-purchased cameras took over from there.

 Is the R5 II the right camera for you?
 The answer to this question is yes for a high number of enthusiast and professional photographers.